KingRavo18/Colour-Finder/README.md

 ﻿# Colour-Finder

-This is a colour finding website made using vite, react, typescript and a foreign api which is accessed using a php proxy server, due to CORS restrictions.
+This is a colour finding website made using vite, react, typescript and a foreign api.